naver/pasero/README.md

 ```bash
 pasero-build-dict < data/TED/train.tok.de > data/TED/dict.de.txt
 ```
 This command can be used to create a dictionary from an existing tokenizer (e.g., SentencePiece).
-The script `scripts/hf-tokenizer-to-dict.py` can also be used to generate such a dictionary from any HugginFace tokenizer.

 ## Training models

 Models can be trained by creating a YAML configuration file and running `pasero-train -c CONFIG_FILE`.
-Some documented examples can be found in [examples](examples).
+Some documented examples can be found in [examples](/examples).
 The best strategy for creating a configuration is to copy a similar existing configuration and modify the relevant options.

 All parameters already defined in a config file can be overridden by command line options.
 For instance `pasero-train -c CONFIG_FILE --model-dir CUSTOM_DIR` specifies a custom model directory for saving the model checkpoints.